nicholasvoltani/nicholasvoltani.github.io/content/now.md

 **Interesting content of the month**:
 - [Notes on Vanishing (Lily Alexandre)](https://www.youtube.com/watch?v=cqhiup5qSY8) — *amazingly creative* cinematography for a video-essay
 - [how billionaires made you addicted to your phone (and how to unrot your brain) - hazelisonline](https://www.youtube.com/watch?v=aH7Z2ORlkjI)
-- [Why I Joined a Cult: The Psychology of Cult Recruitment \| Video Essay (Kafryn D)](https://www.youtube.com/watch?v=VaSAesX3it4) — incredible someone's first video-essay!
+- [Why I Joined a Cult: The Psychology of Cult Recruitment \| Video Essay (Kafryn D)](https://www.youtube.com/watch?v=VaSAesX3it4) — incredible for someone's first video-essay!
 - [I finally find least action principle satisfying (Mathemaniac)](https://www.youtube.com/watch?v=Ohrl3S2wcBU) — a geometric view of the least action principle. *Beautiful!*
 	- This also got me in a rabbit hole: [Assumptions of Physics (Gabriele Carcassi, Christine Aidala)](https://assumptionsofphysics.org/)
 - [23 Hidden Language Devices That Shape The Way We Read (Robin Waldun)](https://www.youtube.com/watch?v=fPwQ4OBqLng)